 One area of criminal law in which it is difficult to find this proportionality is drug crimes.
-The penalties that the federal government levies against those convicted of drug crimes — especially drug crimes involving large quantities — can be shockingly severe.

 These are the maximum possible penalties, but even the minimum mandatory sentences for large-quantity drug crimes can be severe.
 These cases are prosecuted vigorously by the federal government.

 Federal drug crime sentencing schedules are based on type of drug, quantity and the number of prior convictions that the accused has received.
-If the quantities are high enough, the mandatory minimum penalties are quite severe, including:

 Like most drug crimes, marijuana possession brings varying penalties depending on the quantity involved.
 Although marijuana is considered by many to be the least harmful of illegal drugs, the penalties levied by the state and federal governments for marijuana crimes are surprisingly harsh.